Expert medical and surgical care in Thailand

 Weeks 2–4

 Light daily activity at your recovery accommodation.
 Short walks, stair practice, and gentle stretching.
 Formal cardiac rehabilitation begins with supervised exercise and dietary guidance.
-Sternal precautions remain in place — no heavy lifting, no driving.
+Sternal precautions remain in place: no heavy lifting, no driving.

 Weeks 6–12

 Progressive return to normal activity including driving and desk work.
 Cardiac rehab continues with graduated exercise targets.
-Long-term medications — aspirin, statins, and blood pressure drugs — are reviewed and optimised before your final discharge.
+Long-term medications (aspirin, statins, and blood pressure drugs) are reviewed and optimised before your final discharge.

-95%+ Operative Success Decades of published evidence
+High Operative Success Decades of published evidence

-10–15 Year Graft Life Arterial grafts last even longer
+Long-Lasting Grafts Arterial grafts last even longer

 Angina Relief Most patients report lasting improvement